blobject/agave/README.md

 ... foremost to the respective persons/teams behind FontForge and Inkscape, as I relied on the two programs to design, draw, and generate **agave**,

-and to GitHub for hosting this repo.
+to GitHub for hosting this repo, and to everyone who starred this project.

-Also, to all those who starred this project.
-Thank you.
-I'll get to extending and improving this font as soon as time and attention allows.